 Arguments Against Heathrow Expansion

 - 725,000 people already living under the flight path.
-The high population density means it is not the idea location for an airport.
+The high population density means it is not the ideal location for an airport.
 It makes sense to increase capacity in an area with lower population density

 - External Costs: Noise and air pollution would increase through expansion.
 Pollution levels near Heathrow are already high.
 Increasing capacity would add to the problems of air and noise pollution.
 (FOE pdf)